Kathir00/object-classification/README.md

 # object-classification
-This repository showcases an end-to-end image classification pipeline using a custom Convolutional Neural Network (CNN) trained on a labeled dataset of images.
+This repository showcases an end-to-end image classification using a  pretrained (transferlearning)model on a labeled dataset of images.
 The goal is to predict the correct class for each input image with high accuracy.